andymass/vim-matchup/README.md

 This plugin

 - Extends vim's `%` motion to language-words like `if`, `else`, `endif`.
+- Adds motions `g%`, `[%`, `]%`, and `z%`.
 - Combines these motions into convenient text objects `i%` and `a%`.
-- Highlights symbols and words under the cursor which `%` works on, and highlights matching symbols and words.
-Now you can tell where `%` will jump to.
+- Highlights symbols and words under the cursor which `%` can work on, and highlights matching symbols and words.
+Now you can easily tell where `%` will jump to.

+Planned features:

-- Adds auto-completion for words and symbols- for example you can automatically insert corresponding a `)` or `endif`.
+- Adds auto-completion for words and symbols- for example you could automatically insert corresponding a `)` or `endif`.

 ## Installation